realworldocaml/book/book/gadts/README.md

 - : string -> string * string -> string * (string * string) = <fun>
 ```

-Sometimes, however, we want to take about type variables which are
+Sometimes, however, we want to type variables that are *existentially
-*existentially quantified*, meaning that instead of being compatible
+quantified*, meaning that instead of being compatible with all types,
-with all types, we only know that there exists some type which matches
-that variable.
+the type represents a particular but unknown type.

 GADTs provide one natural way of encoding such type variables.
 Here's
 a simple example.